 Determine how you will pay for your degree

-Students who plan to continue working full-time and attending an online master’s in educational psychology program in the evenings and weekends may want to check with their employer about tuition assistance benefits.
+Students who plan to continue working full-time while attending an online master’s in educational psychology program in the evenings and weekends may want to check with their employer about tuition assistance benefits.
 Tuition reimbursement is an exchange between a student and an employer.
 Typically, the employer agrees to pay part of your master’s degree program in exchange for the student continuing to work for the company after graduation.

-Students benefit from contacting the financial aid office of a university.
+Students also benefit from contacting the financial aid office of a university.
 A financial aid officer can assist with the Free Application for Federal Student Aid (FAFSA) application process and share available scholarships, grants, fellowships, work-study opportunities, and assistantships for which students can apply.

 Best 50 Accredited Online Master’s in Educational Psychology Programs